 * All Things Wise and Wonderful by James Herriot

 ** ***The Lord God made Them All by James Herriot

-Reading a section of Artists Their Lives & Their Work throughout the year each – two to three pages on a wide range of artists; well illustrated, short biographies.
+Reading a section of Artists Their Lives & Their Work throughout the year; two to three pages on each artist a wide range represented; well illustrated, short biographies.

 For a more indepth look at Modern Art & Architecture we’re using sections from Janson’s Art for Young People.

 Cello and musicianship lessons continue.
 The plan was to do AMUS exams this year but that all went up in smoke with Covid restrictions so I’m not sure that will go ahead.